Developer Workflow Guide

 Two Tools, One Workflow

-How SchemeLens and Supabase CLI complement each other.
+How SchemaLens and Supabase CLI complement each other.

 Complementary Roles

 Neither tool replaces the other.
 Supabase CLI manages how changes happen.
-SchemeLens tracks what the schema looks like after those changes.
+SchemaLens tracks what the schema looks like after those changes.

 |---|---|---|